dasilvacontin/Blink-Companion/PRD-Minesweeper.md

 - The board shall be represented as a 2D array
 - Each cell shall track:
   - Whether it contains a mine
-  - Whether it is revealed
+  - Whether it is mined
   - Whether it is flagged
   - Adjacent mine count